circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 order: 1
 ---

 CircleCI is a modern continuous integration and continuous delivery (CI/CD) platform.
-The hosted solution is available at <https://circleci.com/>.
-The [CircleCI Enterprise](https://circleci.com/enterprise/) solution is installable inside your private cloud or data center.
+The hosted option is available at <https://circleci.com/>.
+[CircleCI 2.0](https://circleci.com/2.0/overview/) is also installable inside your private cloud or data center.
 Both are free to try for two weeks.
 CircleCI automates build, test, and deployment of software.

 ![CircleCI Example Flow with GitHub]({{ site.baseurl }}/assets/img/docs/how_it_works.png)